kedro-org/kedro/docs/source/logging/logging.md

 ### Disable file-based logging

-The simplest way to disable file-based logging is simply to delete your `conf/base/logging.yml` file and the `logs` directory.
-This will mean that Kedro uses the default framework-side logging configuration, which does not include any file-based handlers.
+You might sometimes need to disable file-based logging, e.g. if you are running Kedro on a read-only file system such as [Databricks Repos](https://docs.databricks.com/repos/index.html).
+The simplest way to do this is simply to delete your `conf/base/logging.yml` file.
+The `logs` directory can then also be safely removed.
+With no project-side logging configuration specified, Kedro uses the default framework-side logging configuration, which does not include any file-based handlers.

 Alternatively, if you would like to keep other configuration in `conf/base/logging.yml` and just disable file-based logging, then you can remove the file-based handlers from the `root` logger as follows:
 ```diff